luisdaRC/words-detector/README.md

 # What about performance?

-The present solution has a high algorithmic complexity and therefore, when a matrix of a considerable size is sent to batch, it'll take also a considerable amount of time to be solved.
+The first version released had a high algorithmic complexity and therefore, when a matrix of a considerable size was sent to batch, it took also a considerable amount of time to be solved.

-So, is there a more efficient way of performing this task?
-Yes, indeed.
-There is a technique called memoization that supported on tries enhances the performance of the task by reducing the algorithmic complexity.
-It will be released soon to this repo.
+So, there's a more efficient way of performing this task.
+It's about a technique called memoization that supported on tries,  enhances the performance of the task by reducing the algorithmic complexity.
+Already in this repo!